-There are many type of rough opal from many parts of the world.
-Rough opal comes in many forms shapes and sizes.
-In Ethiopia opal comes in a nobby like form that is usually brownish in tint.
+There are many types of rough opal from many parts of the world.
+Rough opal comes in many forms, shapes and sizes.
+In Ethiopia, opal comes in a nobby-like form that is usually brownish in tint.
 The opal looks very volcanic and porous, so water or liquids will soak into the opal easily.
-This type of opal has a tendency to crack or craze over time of being out of the ground and not under pressure.
+This type of opal tends to crack or craze over time of being out of the ground and not under pressure.

-Brazilian opal comes in the form of seam opal that form in fissures and cavities in the high silica concentrated ground.
+Brazilian opal comes in the form of seam opal that forms in fissures and cavities in the high silica concentrated ground.

-Out of all the opal in the world, their is no better and more valuable type of opal than Lightning Ridge opal rough.
-When you hit a patch of opal black opal you really know it because you know your on the money and your life is about to change financially.
+Out of all the opal in the world, there is no better and more valuable type of opal than Lightning Ridge opal rough.
+When you hit a patch of opal black opal, you know it because you know you’re on the money and your life is about to change financially.

 The type of opal you can get from Lightning Ridge can be a mixture of seam and nobby opal and can be crystal, black, and white opal.
-Black opal being the most valuable then the crystal opal and at the end white opal.
+Black opal is the most valuable followed by crystal opal and at the end, white opal.
 All of which can be found in the same patch of opal bearing ground.
 Most people are searching for the elusive black opal.

-Cutting black opal rough is the hardest type of opal to cut in the world and experience is a must.
+Cutting black opal rough is the most challenging type of opal to cut in the world, and experience is a must.
 It takes many years of knowledge to understand how and what is the best way to cut rough black opal.
 Experience only found through time and an understanding of each different opal field in Lightning Ridge.

 Rough opal has become more and more popular around the world as the online world make it easier for people to buy without going to the opal fields and spending thousands of dollars to travel there.